The 5 Best Medical Alert Systems of 2025, Tested by Caregivers

 Medical alert systems can be broken down into two categories: systems for use in the home and systems for use outside.

-In-home systems connect through either a landline or cellular connection.
-When you press your help button — generally worn as either a wristband or pendant — you’ll be connected to the monitoring center via the base station, which has both a speaker and microphone for easy communication.
+In-home systems: In-home systems connect through either a landline or cellular connection.
+When you press your help button, which you’ll wear as either a wristband or pendant, generally, you’ll be connected to the monitoring center via the base station, which has both a speaker and microphone for easy communication.
 In-home systems are best suited for people who spend most of their time indoors, although some systems have a large enough connectivity range to cover parts of your yard.

-Mobile systems connect through cellular service, allowing you to travel just about anywhere with adequate service.
+Mobile systems: Mobile systems connect through cellular service, allowing you to travel just about anywhere with adequate service.
 Most often worn as a pendant, the systems provide the same security and peace of mind as in-home models, but with a greater range.
-The systems generally are more expensive.
+The systems are more expensive, generally, and are best for active seniors who leave their homes often.

 What Are Your Monitoring Needs?